 - Employee Enrollment: Explain the plan details to employees and facilitate their enrollment in the MEP.

-There are pros and cons to each plan, and which may be "best" for you will depend on your business and your and your employees' needs.
-Different plans and accounts have different tax incentives, fees, required minimum distributions, contribution limits, and more.
-A trusted financial advisor like those at Correct Capital will be able to help you determine which plan works best for you and your team.
+There are benefits and drawbacks to each plan, and which may be "best" for you will depend on your business and your and your employees' needs.
+Different plans and accounts have different tax advantages, fees, required minimum distributions, contribution limits, and more.
+A reputed financial advisor like those at Correct Capital will be able to help you determine which plan works best for you and your team.

 Benefits of Setting Up a Small Business Retirement Plan in Oceanside, CA

-The specific, financial-based benefits for your Oceanside, CA small business retirement plan is dependent upon which plan you set up.
-That said, a small business retirement plan, whichever one you choose, has universal benefits.
-Three out of five employees responded to a survey stating it is a "very important" factor in how good they feel at their present employment, while employers reap the benefits both during tax season and in office productivity.
-Companies and employees will both enjoy:
+The specific, financial-based benefits for your Oceanside, CA small business retirement plan will largely be based on the specific plan you set up.
+That said, a small business retirement plan, whichever one you choose, benefit employers and employees in the same way.
+60% of workers responded to a survey stating it is a "very important" factor in job satisfaction, while employers also get tax breaks and can better attract and motivate employees.
+Below are some of the main benefits for both businesses and employees of establishing a small business retirement plan:

 Employee Benefits